 Workflows can grow to be complex and unwieldy, making it hard to intuitively find all instances of affected resource usage.
 Review the sections below to learn more about the tools available to help identify LLM usage in your workflows.

-For a better understanding of model usage across resources, you can use Workflow Builder [Beta].
-Open a Workshop application or function repository in Workflow Builder by using the keyboard shortcut Cmd + I
+For a better understanding of model usage across resources, you can use Workflow Lineage [Beta].
+Open a Workshop application or function repository in Workflow Lineage by using the keyboard shortcut Cmd + I (macOS) or Ctrl + I (Windows).
+In the Workflow Lineage graph, you will be able to view the objects, actions, and functions that back an application.

 Once you have identified a function that contains a deprecated model, you can open it in Ontology Manager to track the resources that use this function.
 You can then navigate to those resources and update the function version to ensure uninterrupted service.
-In the case of Workshop applications, you can use Workflow Builder as described in the section above to update function versions in bulk.
+In the case of Workshop applications, you can use Workflow Lineage as described in the section above to update function versions in bulk.

 To view function usage, navigate to Ontology Manager and select Functions in the sidebar.
 On the functions page, you can search for the function name and select it from the Functions table to open its overview page.